salesforce/sfdx-lwc-jest/README.md

 ## Updating .forceignore

-After adding Jest tests, you will get errors trying to sync your local files with a scratch org because the `__tests__` directory will not be recognized.
+After adding Jest tests, you'll get errors trying to sync your local files with a scratch org because the `__tests__` directory will not be recognized.
 To ignore these test files, add this entry to your `.forceignore` file:

 ```
 **__tests__